Skip to main content

 We hope you feel inspired by this week's design!

-If you missed the last instalment of Project of the Week, featuring harmonious and historical manor house refurbishment by Kia Designs, click here to read it.
+If you missed the last instalment of Project of the Week, featuring a harmonious blend of old and new in this residential design by Barclay Interiors, click here to read it.

-This week’s instalment of the Project of the Week series features a harmonious and historical manor house refurbishment design by 2023 SBID Awards Finalist, Kia Designs.
+This week’s instalment of the Project of the Week series features a harmonious blend of old and new in this residential house design by 2024 SBID Awards Finalist, Barclay Interiors.

 What was the client's brief?